 A 2010 lawsuit against Garza for complications during a gallbladder removal ended in a settlement two years later.
-A second 2010 lawsuit accused Garza of perforating a two-month-old child’s stomach wall with a tube.
+A second 2010 lawsuit accused Garza of perforating a 2-month-old child’s stomach wall with a tube.

 Trial in the Deleon’s case was to begin at 9 a.m.
 Monday at County Court at Law No. 4 in Edinburg.